-Massachusetts students who are college and career ready will demonstrate the knowledge, skills and abilities that are necessary to successfully complete entry-level, credit-bearing college courses, participate in certificate or workplace training programs, and enter economically viable career pathways.
+Massachusetts students who are college and career ready and prepared for civic life will demonstrate the knowledge, skills and abilities that are necessary to successfully complete entry-level, credit-bearing college courses, participate in certificate or workplace training programs, enter economically viable career pathways, and engage as active and responsible citizens in our democracy.
 In order to meet this goal, the Commonwealth has defined a set of learning competencies, intellectual capacities and experiences essential for all students to become lifelong learners; positive contributors to their families, workplaces and communities; and successfully engaged citizens of a global 21stcentury.

 Beyond achieving college and career ready levels of competence in English Language Arts / Literacy and Mathematics, all high school students should develop a foundation in the academic disciplines identified in the MassCore course of study,1 build competencies for workplace readiness as articulated in the Integrating College and Career Task Force Report,2 and focus on applying academic strategies to problem solving in diverse professional and life contexts, appropriate to individual student goals.
 Massachusetts will use its 2011 curriculum frameworks,3 which include the Common Core State Standards, as the basis for an educational program that provides students with the academic knowledge, skills and experiences that are essential to postsecondary educational career, and personal success.